picealiu/PlotGenerator/README.md

 1. **Clone or Download the Repository**: First, clone or download the repository containing this script.

+2. **Install the Package**: After cloning, navigate to the project directory

+    ```sh
+    cd path/to/folder/contains/setup.py
+    ```

-2. **Install the Package**: After cloning, navigate to the project directory and run the following command to install the tool along with all required dependencies:
+   Run the following command to install the tool along with all required dependencies:

     ```sh
     python setup.py install